Okemos Family Attorney

 Alimony, also known as spousal support, is a payment made to a former spouse to provide for that person’s ongoing needs.
 It is designed to ensure that both parties have the support necessary to take care of themselves after they are divorced.
 The person receiving alimony is often referred to as the dependent spouse and the person paying alimony is often referred to as the supporting spouse.

 How is Spousal Support Determined?

 In Michigan, there are spousal support guidelines that are used to assist the parties and the Court in determining the amount and length of spousal support payments.
 However, there is no set formula for spousal support and it is decided on a case-by-case basis.
-Because of the ambiguous system in the state it is essential to hire a lawyer who understands the factors that are used in making spousal support decisions and who can successfully argue your case.
+Because of the ambiguous system in the state, it is essential to hire a lawyer who understands the factors that are used in making spousal support decisions and who can successfully argue your case.

 - Length of the marriage: How many years have you and your spouse been married?
 A long term marriage (10 years or more) has more relevance in a case.
-In particular the length of a marriage is relevant where one party may not have worked during the marriage or has no marketable career skills.
+In particular, the length of a marriage is relevant where one party may not have worked during the marriage or has no marketable career skills.

-- Age of both parties: The age of you and your spouse impacts how long each of you are able to earn an income.
+- Age of both parties: The age of you and your spouse impacts how long each of you is able to earn an income.
 If you or your spouse are older (nearing retirement age), this may impact the Court’s decision in determining a spousal support award.

 - Prior living standard: Spousal support is a means to allow both parties to continue to live in a manner similar to how the two of you lived while you were married.